whatcheers/crCentury-Scraper/README.md

 # or
 node gazette-scraper-100years.js --day=12-25
 ```
 Downloads a specific day's paper (format: MM-DD) from 100 years ago.
+Please respect the bandwidth of the archives.

 Each download will:
 - Create a dated folder (e.g., "1924-12-25")